marieval/my-way-to-coding-2022/README.md

 **LOGIC-game:**
 - I started by simple HTML & CSS, created the wireframe of the JS-logic needed for the game and started the JS-logic and step-wise improved it.
 - I was excited when I realized that after stumbling across some bugs I remember a lot of stuff and am able to find the bugs and solve the problems quite quickly.
+Even when I don´t remember the details, I often know what to look for as I already heard about the problem earlier.

 ## May 2022
-My [LOGIC-game](https://github.com/marieval/logic-game) is working great, but I still have ideas how to improve it, so it´s not finished yet.
+My [LOGIC-game](https://github.com/marieval/logic-game) is working great, but I still have ideas how to improve it, so it´s not finished.
 - I improved *logic* of the game, added *modal* at the end of the game.
 - I added the action after clicking *New Game* button (At first I tried to avoid reload and instead to re-set all the conditions to the initial state, but there was always some issue, so in the end I solved it simply by reloading of the page.)